morgango/db_magic/README.md

 ## Goals

-The goal of the DBMagic project is to make iPython talk to data.
+The goal of the DBMagic project is to make iPython speak to data.

 DBMagic will make iPython speak:
 * Natively (in the language of the data)